AtharKharal/chatbot-api-docs/docs/index.md

 # ChatBot.com API Documentation

-This is the official developer documentation for the **ChatBot.com API**, which enables you to build, manage, and integrate intelligent chatbot systems.
+This is the **un-official** developer documentation of **ChatBot.com API** by **Athar Kharal, PhD**.
+It enables you to build, manage, and integrate intelligent chatbot systems.
 The API provides access to core features including stories, entities, conversations, and user management.

 ---